Research Your Community

 This tool provides 60 data indicators related to a variety of topics.
-Broadly, the categories of data are:
+Broadly, the categories of data are the following:

-- Food Environment – includes data on supermarkets, farmers markets, and the degree of access to healthy food retail outlets such as USDA’s Low Income, Low Access designated census tracts and TRF’s Limited Supermarket Access areas.
+- Food Environment includes data on supermarkets, farmers markets, and the degree of access to healthy food retail outlets such as USDA’s Low Income, Low Access designated census tracts and Reinvestment Fund’s Limited Supermarket Access areas.

-- Federal Programs & Investments – includes eligibility data for various federal funding programs such as New Markets Tax Credits and Community Development Block Grants.
+- Federal Programs and Investments includes eligibility data for various federal funding programs such as New Markets Tax Credits and Community Development Block Grants.

 Click here for a list of data indicators and their sources.